-Provision (benefit) for income taxes - Provision (benefit) for income taxes represents federal, state, and foreign current and deferred income tax provision.
+Provision (benefit) for income taxes - Provision (benefit) for income taxes represents current and deferred income taxes for federal, state, and foreign.

 Liquidity and Cash Flows

 The primary source of cash flow is from our operating activities and availability under the revolving credit facility.